dj-trenhaile/debian-config/README.md

         - Sx and Sy: virtual screen width and height, respectively
         - Ox and Oy: display output absolute x and y positions within virtual screen, respectively
         - **Note: chain addition sets of the above parameters in one command when configuring multiple displays.
 Set --fb only once.
+**One can also assign i3 workspaces to specific displays.
+The provided config imports from ~/.local/i3/display_assignments.conf

 ## Security setup
 - fingerprint